McelikZ/LoginProject/README.md

 Warning:

-This project is built with Expo.
+### ⚠️ This project is built with Expo.
 Google and Facebook login integrations are not included in this project.
 Please check the other project for these integrations.

+### ⚠️ Folder Name Notice

+If you downloaded this project as a `.zip` file from GitHub, the extracted folder may be named something like:
+LoginProject-master

+To avoid any issues while working with the project, please rename the folder to:
+LoginProject

 # About the Project